are/cv2/README.md

 ## Getting the PDF file

-Just use buildin browser Print to PDF functionality.
+Just use builtin browser Print to PDF functionality.
 Don't forget to configure margins and other settings!